Baba-Dervish settlement

 Baba-Dervish (azərb.
-Baba-Dərviş) is an ancient settlement in the western part of Gazakh district in Azerbaijan, on the left bank of the Agstafachay river Baba-dervish near the Khanlyglar village.
+Baba-Dərviş) is an ancient settlement in the western part of Qazax District in Azerbaijan.
+It is located on the south bank of the Aghstafa (river), on the outskirts of Khanlyglar village.
 Archaeological excavations conducted from 1958 to 1966 revealed three cultural layers here.
 This settlement is included in the list of archaeological monuments of world significance by the government of Azerbaijan.